Ramsley-spec/grocery_inventory_system/README.md

 - Role-based user table: Admin, Store Manager, Employee, Supplier
 - User status tracking: Active / Pending
 - Add new users via modal form

 ---

-## 🚀 Getting Started

-### Option 1 — Open locally
-1. Download `index.html`
-2. Double-click to open it in any modern browser
-3. No installation required

-### Option 2 — Host on GitHub Pages
-1. Create a new GitHub repository (public)
-2. Upload `index.html` to the root of the repository
-3. Go to **Settings → Pages → Source → Deploy from branch → main**
-4. Your system will be live at `https://your-username.github.io/your-repo-name`

----